Sorebit/sorebit.github.io/content/articles/16_levels.md

 Title: MPC-style 16 levels as an Ableton Live Rack
-Slug: 16_levels
+Slug: 16-levels
 Date: 2021-03-28
-Status: draft
+Status: published
-Summary: 16 levels coming to your controller.
+Summary: 16 levels coming to your MIDI controller.

 Ableton Push has a 16 levels mode.
 Live does not.
 Why?
 That's beyond me.
 For quite a few days now, I've been looking online for a plug-and-play solution to fill this void left in me by the MPC.